KristiGourlay/Oxybeeron/README.md

 1. BreweryDB.
 I used an API key to compile over 20,000 beers from BreweryDB's database.
 I then filtered out beers, to be left with beer from Ontario, Quebec, Macro Breweries, and well-known US Breweries with beer readily available in Toronto.

 2. Beer Advocate.
 To supplement the list of beers from BreweryDB, I used beautiful soup to scrape the Top 100 favourite beers in Ontario from the Beer Advocate.
-Luckly there was not much overlap between the two sets.
+Luckily there was not much overlap between the two sets.

 3. User database.
 In order to simulate a user base, I created two Google documents: